 Seriously, are you kidding me?!

 For a customer who may have exhibited past behavior that’s predictive of a cross-sell, up-sell or repeat purchase opportunity, not only can the likelihood of conversion dissipate after a negative experience, but extending an offer at this point in time can actually do even more damage.

 Leveraging customer behavior data and analytics, a customer who has encountered negative experiences recently can be identified and moved to a low-satisfaction customer segment which is temporarily suppressed from receiving certain promotional offers.
 This way, they can be targeted with other retention-focused initiatives to win back their favor and increase their satisfaction.

 If those retention initiatives are successful, the customer might re-qualify for a cross-sell offer, at a much more opportune moment.

 Thanks to a wave of technological advancements in recent years, new behavior-based approaches to customer analytics have emerged, enabling organizations to discover valuable real-time insights about their customers and make smarter decisions, faster than ever before.

 These new advancements and approaches arrived not a second too early, as traditional analytics tools and methods have been failing to keep up with the pace, complexity and other demands of the modern world for years.

-One approach experiencing rapid adoption is customer journey analytics, which leverages customer behavior data to enable behavioral segmentation, customer journey visualization, journey orchestration, and journey-based metrics.
+One approach experiencing rapid adoption is customer journey analytics, which leverages customer journey data to enable behavioral segmentation, customer journey visualization, journey orchestration and journey-based metrics.

 With behavioral segmentation, by identifying customer behavior patterns that impact important KPIs, you can isolate common behavioral characteristics associated with customers that exhibit those patterns.
 Customers can then be classified into groups (behavioral segments) to gauge the potential business impact and determine the best engagement strategy for each group.